Let's go through the steps of uploading a basic dataset to CARTO and making a web map.

 - In a web browser, visit https://carto.com/help/getting-started/student-accounts/ to create an account.

-- After you log in, you will see two main links at the top of the CARTO.com homepage: Your Maps and Your Datasets.
-(Alternatively, you may see username/Maps or username/Datasets, where you can click a dropdown arrow to toggle).
+- After you log in, you will see two options in a dropdown menu at the top of the CARTO.com homepage: Your Maps and Your Datasets.
 We'll use the Datasets link to upload and view our datasets, and the Maps link to design some maps from them.

 - Click Datasets and click New Dataset.
 Examine all the input options: you can import data from Google Drive, ArcGIS Server, and Dropbox, for example.
 We're just going to use the simplest option here and bring it in from a raw file.